ThorsThunder04/Word-List-Gen/README.md

 # Word-List-Gen

-This program can be used to generate passwords by asking the used to an input of different characters to include in the words.
+This is a program that can be used to generated large amounts of words or passwords (depends on your use for it).

+Inside the program, you will be prompted to add whatever characters you want to be included in the word list.
-It will then iterate through the characters and depending on the minimum and maximum length, will generate every possible combinations of those characters.
+The program will then match every combination of those characters depending on the lengths you gave it.
-This will all then be entered into a file called ``wordlist.txt``
+You will be prompted to enter the minimum length of the word, then the maximum length.
+Lastly, it will ask you what you want to name the file.
+By default it's ``wordlist.txt``.

+Then before it starts generating and writing the data to the file, it will tell you how big the fill will be, and how many words will be generated.